jonsampson/mim/ARCHITECTURE.md

 e) Overall Layout:
    - Use Bubble Tea's layout components (or create custom ones) to divide the screen into four main sections.
    - Ensure that each section can be updated independently for better performance.
+   - Implement responsive design to fill the entire screen horizontally and support resizing.
+   - Center the CPU heatmap without changing its size.
+   - Allow CPU usage and busiest cores components to adapt their horizontal data display based on available space.

 2) Develop a basic Bubble Tea prototype displaying sample data.
    - Start by implementing the overall layout structure.